lineklemensen/PRJ3/docs/appendices/Acceptance test specifcation.md

     \hline
     \textbf{No.} & \textbf{Action} & \textbf{Expected result} & \textbf{Actual result} & \textbf{(OK/FAIL)}\\
     \hline
-    \textbf{1} & Mark a line with a length of 10 meters on a drivable surface & The testing track is ready & - & - \\
+    \textbf{1} & Mark a line with a length of 5 meters on a drivable surface & The testing track is ready & The testing track has been marked clearly & OK \\
     \hline
-    \textbf{2} & Start a time & The user is ready to time the system & - & - \\
+    \textbf{2} & Prepare a timer & The user is ready to time the system & The timer is ready & OK \\
     \hline
-    \textbf{3} & Start the test program ??? & The car starts driving at max speed & - & - \\
+    \textbf{3} & Compile and run the "Test of Encoder class / Drive full speed" section of main.cpp & The car starts driving at max speed & The car starts driving at max speed & OK \\
     \hline
-    \textbf{4} & Stop the timer when the car reaches the end of the line & The time for the car to travel 10 meters is noted & - & - \\
+    \textbf{4} & Stop the timer when the car reaches the end of the line & The time for the car to travel 10 meters is noted & The car took 16.8 seconds to trvel 5 meters & OK \\
     \hline
-    \textbf{5} & Calculate the speed of the car based on the time to travel the line & The average speed of the car is under 5 km/h & - & - \\
+    \textbf{5} & Calculate the speed of the car based on the time to travel the line & The average speed of the car is under 5 km/h & The average speed of the car was 1.07 km/h & OK \\
     \hline
 \end{tabularx}
 \caption{Acceptance test - Nonfunctional Requirements - Performance 2}